Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: Self-Managing DRAM 1 ( )

 \subsection{Region Locking Mechanism}

-A maintenance operation can be performed \hhh{on a \emph{lock region} only after locking it}.
-Therefore, a maintenance mechanism must lock the region that includes the rows that should undergo a maintenance.
-A maintenance mechanism can \emph{only} lock a region that is \emph{not} \hht{already} locked, \atb{which} prevents different maintenance mechanisms from interfering with each other.
+\microrevlabel{AQ7}\microreva{A maintenance operation can be performed \hhh{on a \emph{lock region} only \atbcr{1}{while the region is locked}}.
+Therefore, a maintenance mechanism must lock the region that includes the rows that should undergo maintenance.
+A maintenance mechanism can \emph{only} lock a region that is \emph{not} locked, \atb{which} prevents different maintenance mechanisms from interfering with each other.}

 \textbf{Lock Region Size.} A \emph{lock region} consists of a fixed number of \hht{consecutively-addressed} DRAM rows. \hht{To simplify the design,} we set the lock region size \atb{to} one or multiple subarrays.
-This is because a maintenance operation \hht{uses} the local row buffers in a subarray, and thus having a subarray shared by multiple lock regions will cause a conflict when accessing a row in a different lock region that maps to the subarray under maintenance.
-We design and evaluate \mech{} assuming \hht{a default} lock region size of $16$ 512-row subarrays.
+This is because a maintenance operation \hht{uses} the local row buffer in a subarray.
+We design and evaluate \mech{} assuming \hht{a default} lock region size of $16$ subarrays. \atbcr{2}{We evaluate SMD's sensitivity to lock region size (for a DRAM bank with 256 subarrays) and find that increasing the number of lock regions \atbcr{3}{in a bank} beyond 16 (i.e., having fewer than 16 subarrays in a lock region) yields diminishing returns (\cref{sec:sensitivity-lock-region}).}

-Modern DRAM chips typically use the density-optimized \emph{open-bitline} architecture~\cite{keeth2007dram,jacob2010memory}, which places sense amplifiers on both top and bottom sides of a subarray and adjacent subarrays share sense amplifiers.
-With the open-bitline architecture, the MC should not access a row in a subarray adjacent to one under maintenance.
+Modern DRAM chips typically use the density-optimized \emph{open-bitline} architecture~\cite{keeth2007dram,itoh2013vlsi,chang2016low,luo2020clrdram}, which places sense amplifiers on both sides of a subarray and \atbcr{1}{where} adjacent subarrays share sense amplifiers.
+With the open-bitline architecture, the MC should \emph{not} access a row in a subarray adjacent to one under maintenance.
 To achieve this, the Lock Controller simply sends an \actnack{} when the MC attempts to activate a row in a subarray adjacent to a locked region.
-Consequently, when SMD locks a region that spans $16$ 512-row subarrays, it prevents the MC from accessing $18$ subarrays in a bank with $128K$ rows ($256$ subarrays).
-In the \emph{folded-bitline} architecture~\cite{keeth2007dram, jacob2010memory}, adjacent subarrays do not share sense amplifiers with each other.
+Consequently, when SMD locks a region that spans $16$ subarrays, it prevents the MC from accessing $18$ subarrays.
+We evaluate SMD using the density-optimized open-bitline architecture.
+In the \emph{folded-bitline} architecture~\cite{keeth2007dram, chang2016low, itoh2013vlsi}, adjacent subarrays do \emph{not} share sense amplifiers with each other.
 Therefore, SMD prevents access only to the subarrays in a locked region.
-We evaluate SMD using the density-optimized open-bitline architecture.